Deejpotter/technical-ai/codingconventions.md

 ## Authentication & CORS

 - Use Clerk for authentication.
-All protected endpoints must use the requireAuth middleware from src/middleware/clerkAuth.ts.
+All protected endpoints must use the requireAuth() middleware from src/middleware/clerkAuth.ts (note: requireAuth must be called as a function).
 - Document all changes to authentication logic and environment variables in codeupdates.md.
 - Always keep ALLOWED_ORIGINS up to date with all frontend URLs.